 Mornington Peninsula Shire’s two-year trial of 80 kilometre per hour speed limits on 38 Shire-managed, high risk sealed rural roads has now commenced.

 Many of these roads, which had previously been 100km/h and 90km/h, have a significant crash history and high crash risk, including: narrow lanes, large trees close to the road, table drains, and poor sight lines.

 The trial is only for Shire-managed high risk sealed rural roads and does not affect any Peninsula arterial roads, such as: Peninsula Link, Moorooduc Highway and Westernport Highway.

-Mornington Peninsula Shire Mayor Councillor Sam Hearn said, “this trial is a great step towards making our roads safer, especially as we tragically are Victoria’s worst municipality for road trauma so far in 2019.
-This trial is timely as we head into our busy summer period".
+This trial is a great step towards making our roads safer, especially as we tragically are Victoria’s worst municipality for road trauma so far in 2019.
+This trial is timely as we head into our busy summer period.

 Over the past five years, there have been 165 casualty crashes on our local rural sealed roads.

 This year alone, we have had 14 deaths and over 100 serious injuries – seven of these deaths were on these high risk sealed rural roads.
 This is in comparison to last year where there were two deaths.
 Any death is far too many.

 In recent history, there has been a high instance of single vehicle crashes on Peninsula roads.
 By travelling 10km/h slower, you reduce your risk of being seriously injured or killed in a crash by 20 and 30% respectively.